jecklgamis/flask-app-example/README.md

 ## flask-example-app

-An example Flask app using Python 3 and Docker.
+An example Flask app using Python 3 and Docker image based on Alpine.

 ## Building Docker Image
 ```